sharmaeklavya2/blog-source/content/posts/juggling-101.md

 * Make sure you don't have breakables in your environment (unless you're juggling with sponge balls).
 * The place should be well lit (this makes much more difference than most people think).
 * The place should have a high enough ceiling.
-* Make sure you have the ability to recover balls if they roll away (for example, under the furniture if you're juggling at home, or into bushes if you're juggling in a park).
+* Make sure you can recover balls if they roll away (for example, under the furniture if you're juggling at home, or into bushes if you're juggling in a park).

 If you're a student in a hostel, a common room is often a good place to juggle.